Skip Navigation LinksTitle-V-Application-Narrative

 California Comprehensive Master Birth File (CCMBF)

-The select indicators and measures above serve as an early warning system to identify emerging issues, target program interventions, track progress toward specified objectives in the 5-Year Action Plan, allow priorities to be re-evaluated and inform public health policy and strategies.
-CDPH/MCAH will utilize information gathered from health surveillance data to lead, fund, partner and support efforts at the state and local levels that will lead to desired outcomes.
+The selected indicators and measures above serve as an early warning system to identify emerging issues, target program interventions, track progress toward specified objectives in the Five-Year Action Plan, allow priorities to be re-evaluated, and inform public health policy and strategies.
+CDPH/MCAH will utilize information gleaned from health surveillance data to lead, fund, partner, and support efforts at the state and local levels to reach desired outcomes.

-To provide a greater depth in understanding the health status of women and mothers and to uncover health disparities, analysis of these key indicators and measures will include stratification by key demographic factors such as race/ethnicity, maternal age or county as appropriate, given the specific measure and the data constraints.
+To provide greater depth in understanding the health status of women and mothers and to uncover health disparities, analysis of these indicators and measures will include stratification by key demographic factors such as race/ethnicity, maternal age, or county, as appropriate, given the specific measure and the data constraints.

 Women/Maternal Focus Area 1